wintermi/zsh-golang/README.md

 ```

 ## Prerequisite Checks
-A number of simple checks are performed to verify the following Go programming language tools have been installed:
+A number of checks are performed to verify the following Go programming language tools have been installed:

 - [`g`](https://github.com/stefanmaric/g) - A simple go version manager
 - [`go`](https://github.com/golang/go) - The Go programming language